TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 When listing an item, you agree to comply with eBay's rules for listing and Selling Practices policy and that:

-*   You are responsible for the accuracy and content of the listing and item offered;
+*   You are responsible for the accuracy and content of the listing and item offered.

-*   Your listing may not be immediately searchable by keyword or category for several hours (or up to 24 hours in some circumstances). eBay can't guarantee exact listing durations;
+*   Your listing may not be immediately searchable by keyword or category for several hours (or up to 24 hours in some circumstances). eBay can't guarantee exact listing durations.

+*   When you use the consumer seller listing tool to create listings, your fixed-price listings may renew automatically every 30 days, based on the listing terms at that time, until the quantities sell out or until you cancel the listing.

-*   Content that violates any of eBay's policies may be deleted at eBay's discretion;
+*   Content that violates any of eBay's policies may be deleted at eBay's discretion.

+*   We may revise data in the eBay product catalog to supplement, remove, or correct information. if your listing uses catalog data that has been revised, those revisions may modify your listing accordingly.

 *   We strive to create a marketplace where buyers find what they are looking for.
 Therefore, the appearance or placement of listings in search and browse results will depend on a variety of factors, including, but not limited to: